RISCV-on-Microsemi-FPGA/LiteOS/miv-rv32im-liteos-port-test/README.md

         LOS_INSPECT_DMEM

 ### How to run the LiteOS RISC-V port:
-Open SoftConsole IDE and import the project riscv-liteos-port into SoftConsole.
+Open SoftConsole IDE and import the project miv-rv32im-liteos-port-test into SoftConsole.
-Build the project and DownLoad it from SoftConsole to M2S150-Advanced-Dev-Kit using FlashPro Debugger.
+Build the project and DownLoad it from SoftConsole to SmartFusion2-Advanced-Dev-Kit using FlashPro Debugger.

 The miv-rv32im-liteos-port-test is a self contained project where only those LiteOS components which are related to RISC-V port are part of the project.